Undergraduate Advising for Sociology Majors and Minors

 601 S. Morgan Street MC 162 Chicago, IL 60607

 All appointments are scheduled online.
-Please go to student.las.uic.edu
+Please visit student.las.uic.edu to schedule an appointment.

 Here are some of the occasions on which you should you see the Undergraduate Advisor: